 Gum disease (periodontal disease) occurs when areas around a tooth are not cleaned properly and the gum attachment to the tooth deteriorates.
 The underlying bone begins to recede and support for the tooth diminishes.
 If you have areas with gum disease, it can normally be measured by using calibrated probes around the teeth.
 This is part of our examination process in the regular examination and dental hygiene appointments.

 HOW IS GUM DISEASE TREATED?

-While we work closely with local periodontists, early phases of gum disease respond well to thorough cleaning procedures often combined with regimens such as antibiotic mouth rinses, herbal mouth rinses, antibiotic pellets or low-dose systemic antibiotics.
+While we work closely with skilled, local periodontists and can refer you if necessary, early phases of gum disease respond well to thorough cleaning procedures, often combined with simple regimens such as antibiotic mouth rinses, herbal mouth rinses, antibiotic pellets, or low-dose systemic antibiotics.

 WHAT IS THE BENEFIT OF CONSERVATIVE GUM THERAPY?

-If you have an early phase of periodontal disease, conservative treatment can reverse the disease.
-This will help ensure maintenance of your teeth and is much less expensive than invasive treatment.
+If you have an early phase of periodontal disease, conservative treatment can eliminate the disease.
+This will help ensure the maintenance of your teeth and is much less expensive than more invasive treatment.